awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 * Website remains available
 * The remaining two EC2 instances are handling all the requests (as per the displayed `instance_id`)
+* Also note the `availability_zone` value when you refresh.
+You can see that requests are being handled by the EC2 instances in only two Availability Zones, while the EC2 instance in the third zone is being replaced

 #### 4.2.2 Load balancing